 - You travel around rural Australia a lot and find one provider gets better coverage than the other.

+Some dual SIM smartphones only allow for the secondary SIM tray to be compatible with one mobile network, meaning you might not be able to access 4G or 5G speeds in the second tray.
 Dual SIM smartphones may also have to be purchased outright, as ones bundled with phone plans may have the feature disabled.
-There are lots of potential purposes to a dual SIM smartphone, but keep in mind the potential downsides.
+There are lots of uses for a dual SIM smartphone, but keep in mind the potential downsides.

 Is a dual SIM phone worth the switch?

 You may not have considered a dual SIM smartphone before, but if you have two phones – one for personal use and one for work – or you travel around a lot, it could be your new best friend.
 They allow great flexibility and you can also get the most out of having two phone plans, whether that’s a plan with cheap or unlimited international calls and another with lots of data.
 Many smartphones released in the past few years have included dual SIM by default, so it’s more likely you’ll find the next phone you buy has dual SIM anyway.